 Money-back guarantee: 30 DAYS

 If you use Kodi without a Virtual Private Network (VPN), your internet provider can see exactly what you get up to online.
-This not only comes with some pretty significant privacy issues, it also allows them to throttle your speeds when you do certain activities (like streaming or torrenting).
+This not only comes with some pretty significant privacy issues, but it also allows them to throttle your speeds when you do certain activities (like streaming or torrenting).

 How to watch NFL on Kodi